Skip to main content

 I am one of the executive members of the Electronic Literature Organisation Board of Directors (ELO) and book editor for the "Electronic Literature" series with ELO- Bloomsbury Press.

-Associate Professor, Course Leader BA Media and Communication
+Associate Professor, PGR Coordinator Department of Journalism, Publishing and Media, Course Leader BA Media and Communication

 I have taught media and communication for many years.
 My key contribution has been my expertise in integrating practice-based research, creative digital media practice and pedagogy.
 I lecture and lead modules in digital media production, interactive creative media, theories of media and research practices.
 My input in teaching and learning has also been informed by my participation in international institutions for many years, as external examiner in similar BA programmes and as an advisor for the validation of design courses outside Kingston University for which I have provided and input into curriculum development and syllabus revision.